shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-07-getter.md

 Our Contract is on-chain, and we're going to learn how to fetch the count stored on the contract.

 {% hint style="working" %}
-If you want to learn more about Secret smart contracts, follow the [**Developing your first secret contract**](https://learn.figment.io/tutorials/creating-a-secret-contract-from-scratch) tutorial.
+If you want to learn more about Celo smart contracts, follow the [**Deploy and Interact with Contracts (Remotely)**](https://learn.figment.io/tutorials/hello-contracts) tutorial.
 {% endhint %}

 ----------------------------------